 2. Every accident case is different.

 Many factors affect a case’s value, including: medical expenses, lost wages, lost earning capacity, permanent injury, the need for future medical care, the jurisdiction in which the incident occurred, and witness statements.
 However, two factors more than any others often influence the value of a case: the defendant’s conduct and our client’s character.
 On the one hand, liability drives damages.
 On the other, credibility is a client’s greatest asset.
 No matter how skilled the attorney may be, without a credible, likable client, the case may never reach its full value.

 3. If you have health insurance, you should submit it to all medical providers for treatment related to your accident.

 In truth, being insured is a major advantage for injured people.
-Health insurance allows you to get treatment where you might otherwise not be able to afford it.
+Health insurance allows you to get treatment when you might not otherwise be able to afford it.
 If you were in an accident, we will demand that the at-fault party’s insurance company pay for your medical expenses.
 The term “medical expenses” is not defined by what you pay, but rather the true cost or value of the treatment you receive.
-For example, if your health insurance co-pays total $300, but the pre-adjustment cost of your medical care is $10,000, our demand would be based on $10,000 in medical costs.
+For example, if your health insurance co-pays total $300, but the pre-adjustment cost of your medical care is $10,000, our state’s personal injury laws ensure that you would be entitled to the full $10,000, not just your out of pocket costs.